Ulysses S Grant

 March 15, 1767 – June 8, 1845

 Andrew Jackson was the 7th President of the United States.
 In 1831 during his presidency, there was a Nullification Crisis between the Federal government and the state of South Carolina over the matter of tariffs.
-South Carolina threatened succession and Jackson threatened armed intervention to prevent it; Jackson denied that any state had a right to leave the Union or that the states had the right to nullify Federal laws.
+South Carolina threatened secession and Jackson threatened armed intervention to prevent it; Jackson denied that any state had a right to leave the Union or that the states had the right to nullify Federal laws.

 Henry Clay